 Katie worked closely with Kathleen Hermesdorf from 2011 until 2016, and played a large part in ALTERNATIVA |Alternative Conservatory’s FRESH Festival since 2012, as both an administrator and artist/performer.
 She was stage manager and coordinator for their 2012 Home Season, Songs of Innocence and Experience.
 At FRESH Festival 2013, she performed Unadorned, a new solo directed by Kathleen, and was part of the company for San Francisco Trolley Dances 2014 and FRESH Festival 2015.

-Katie is currently focused on producing her own work and teaching.
-She's joined many local dancers in teaching Dance for Parkinson's programs throughout the Bay Area.
-The most recent of her long term endeavors was the production of her first evening long work I looked and I saw you...theRedchairdiaries… She launched the three year project in 2013 and produced the show as the Incubator Artist in Residence at Motion Pacific in November of 2016.
+Most recently, Katie received certification in Plant-Based Exercise Science and Nutrition, and is a Level 1 Precision Nutrition Certified Exercise and Nutrition Coach.
+She teaches Pilates, Dance for Parkinson's, and is studying Flamenco Dance.
+While she plans to produce more dance work in the coming future, her longest endeavor thus far was the production of her first evening long work I looked and I saw you...theRedchairdiaries… The three year project launched in 2013 and the show was produced as part of the Incubator Artist in Residence program at Motion Pacific in November of 2016.
 More about this project, and footage of the installations leading up the the completed show can be found throughout theredchairdiaries.com.
-She recently began her studies of Plant-Based Exercise Science and Nutrition and looks forward to incorporating that knowledge into her future endeavors.